adamchainz/pelican_novapost/content/git-history-matters.rst

 contributors' commits, core-committers tend to alter history (rebase, squash).
 First of all, it is unnecessary: setting a clean commit message yourself after the review is easier and faster.
-Then it is not safe (see `Recent history matters`_ above).
+Then it is not safe (see `Recent history matters`_ below).
 Finally, IMHO, it involves more brain-efforts than a merge.

 Recent history matters
 ======================